sajaaliadi0-ai/PROJECT/DOCUMENTATION.md

-# Project Documentation - Version 2.0 (V2.0)
+Project Documentation - Version 1.0 (V1.0)

-**Project Name:** [PROJECT] - HTML Website
+Project Name: Real Estate HTML Website
-**Jira Issue Key:** SCRUM-23
+Jira Issue Key: SCRUM-23

----

-## 1. V2.0 Overview
+1. V1.0 Overview

-This release marks the beginning of a complete restructuring and development effort to align the project with its core functionalities, which are [Briefly mention your project domain, e.g., "real estate viewing and rental services"], focusing on building a strong and responsive foundation for future scalability.
+This release represents the initial version of the Real Estate HTML Website project.
+It provides a basic implementation of core functionalities, including property browsing and messaging, serving as the starting point for future improvements and restructuring in later releases.

-## 2. Key Features and Tasks Addressed (SCRUM-23)
+2. Key Features and Tasks Addressed (SCRUM-23)

-The following essential operations were completed under this maintenance task:
+The following operations were completed in this initial release:

-* **Complete Code Rewrite:** The outdated code has been replaced with clean, properly structured HTML5 and CSS3 code to support the required functionalities.
-* **User Interface (UI) Structure:** The initial page structure has been designed to support key features such as [Login], [Home Search], and [Send Message].
-* **Documentation File Added:** This file has been prepared to track changes and releases.
-* **Responsiveness Improvement:** Initial settings have been integrated to ensure the interface begins to display acceptably across various screen sizes.
+Initial Code Base: Original HTML and CSS code was implemented to provide basic structure for the website.

+Functionality Implementation: Forms and basic interactive elements were implemented to allow users to perform fundamental actions.

+Documentation Placeholder: Minimal documentation was included to track development progress.

+Screen Responsiveness: Initial responsiveness was implemented, but limited and not fully optimized across all devices.

-## 3. Local Project Setup
+3. Local Project Setup

 To start working on or testing this release locally:

-1.  **Clone the Repository:** `git clone https://github.com/sajaaliadi0-ai/PROJECT.git`
+Clone the Repository: git clone https://github.com/sajaaliadi0-ai/PROJECT.git

-2.  **Current Branch:** The changes are available on the branch `feature/SCRUM-23-v2-release`.
+Current Branch: The initial code is available on the branch feature/SCRUM-23-v1-release.

-3.  **Run:** Open the `saja.html` file directly in any modern web browser.
+Run: Open the saja.html file directly in any modern web browser.

-## 4. Notes and Next Steps
+4. Notes and Next Steps

-This feature branch will soon be merged into the main branch (`main`), serving as the foundation for all future development related to other Jira tasks (such as `SCRUM-11` and `SCRUM-10`).

----
+This release serves as the foundation of the project, and all future restructuring, optimizations, and enhancements (as done in V2.0) will build upon this initial code base.
+It will eventually be merged with updated branches to enable improved UI, responsiveness, and additional features.